Azure/arc_jumpstart_docs/REPO_POLICIES.md

 # Arc Jumpstart Docs GitHub Repository Policies

-This document summarizes the automated policies for managing Pull Requests (PRs) and Issues in the Arc Jumpstart Docs repository.
-These policies help maintain a high-quality, collaborative, and efficient workflow for contributors and maintainers.
+This document outlines the automated policies for managing Pull Requests (PRs) and Issues in the Arc Jumpstart Docs repository.
+These policies are designed to ensure a high-quality, collaborative, and efficient workflow for contributors and maintainers.

 ---